choudharydhaka/wso2-esb/README.md

 ```
 or

-goto your browser and pate the following url (https://localhost:9443/carbon)
+goto your browser and paste the following URL (https://localhost:9443/carbon)

 ### Run through Docker hub